 Dr. Faustman was quick to say that Mass General is not the first to make cancer antibodies ¾ a field known as immunotherapy.
 “It’s very fashionable to try to make antibodies as drugs for cancer these days,” she says.
 Cancer is smart and is a bit of a chameleon that can genetically change itself.
 It can develop resistance, much in the same way as some diseases can develop a resistance to antibiotics.
 The concern to doctors is that a tumor may become resistant to the chemotherapy and all cancer drugs in the same way that some diseases become resistant to antibiotics, and begin mutating.
 When this happens, many patients relapse.

 The idea is to target as many host T regs and the tumor itself and as soon as possible, reducing the tumor’s protective barrier and kill the cancer itself before it “outsmarts” the host.
 TNFR2 is a growth pathway and can proliferate host suppressive cells and the tumor itself.
 “We have a new magic bullet that comes in and now can directly kill the cancer cells, as well as the misbehaving host T regulatory cells at least in cultured human cells,” Faustman says.
-“It’s a cancer advance for ovarian and additional human tumors driven by the TNFR2 mechanism and needs to advance to human testing soon.”This post is a sponsored collaboration between Mass General Cancer Center and Boston magazine's advertising department.
+“It’s a cancer advance for ovarian and additional human tumors driven by the TNFR2 mechanism and needs to advance to human testing soon.”This is a paid partnership between Mass General Cancer Center and Boston Magazine's City/Studio